 Quick answer, a syndesmosis sprain is a “high ankle sprain.”
 This often happens in high-impact sports when a player is pivoting and rotating their ankle to attempt an athletic move.

 The anatomy of the ankle joint, or talocrural joint, is comprised of:

 Your tibia is the bone located directly under your knee.
 The talus is located directly underneath your tibia.
 Your fibula is the “floating bone” that is located on the outside of your tibia.
-The term “floating bone” is used because this bone does not actually use to directly absorb the stress or impact that a bone-like your femur or tibia absorb.
-It is primarily used to reinforce the stability in your ankle.
+The term “floating bone” is used because this bone does not actually use to directly absorb the stress or impact that a bone-like femur or tibia absorbs.
+It is primarily used to reinforce the stability of your ankle.

 - Pain above the ankle

 - Pain when you flex or rotate your foot

 - Unable to put your full wait on your ankle